Top cards for under-18s

 - Card management via app only

-- Money protected as e-money
+Money is protected by the e-money regulations.

 + first month free